 - A drop of vanilla essence

-- Mix chia seeds, coconut milk, and lakanto together until it is combined in a small bowl and refrigerate it.
+- Mix chia seeds, coconut cream, and lakanto together until it is combined in a small bowl and refrigerate it.

-- Blend avocado, vanilla essence, lakanto and coconut milk until it resembles a smoothie consistency-wise.
+- Blend avocado, vanilla essence, lakanto and coconut cream until it resembles a smoothie consistency-wise.
 Scoop into a dessert glass.

 - Cover and keep chilled for at least 1 hour.

 - To serve, take out your avocado pudding and pour chia seeds mixture on top.
 Get your spoon ready and dig in!

 A ketogenic diet is a low carbohydrate, moderate protein, and high fat diet.
 It revolves around limiting our carbohydrate intake in order to put our body in a state of burning fat for energy as opposed to glucose.

 When we eat a lot of carbs, our body produces glucose and insulin.
 Glucose turns into energy while insulin is produced to process the glucose in our bloodstream by taking it around the body.
 Since the glucose is being used as an energy source, our fats are not needed and just sit there in storage.

 By lowering our intake of carbohydrates, we put our body in a state called “ketosis”.
 During this state, our body makes ketones, which are produced from the breakdown of fats in the liver.